airyhq/airy/docs/docs/guides/contributing-components.md

 5. frontend-inbox
 6. frontend-control-center

 Airy also provides a marketplace of _plug and play_ components that extend the functionality of your Airy instance.
-You can install them through our catalog in the Control Center UI of your Airy Instance.
+You can install them through the catalog page in the Control Center UI of your Airy Instance.

 In the following, we will explain how to create, update and store components.